 Want to 3D print yourself something useful and awesome?
 Here is all the info you need to build yourself a pair of great sounding headphones for around $35.

-For the lastest Bluetooth version, go to our post in Thingverse.
+For the Bluetooth version, go to this page.

 - Drivers: we’ve used Dayton Audio CE38MB-32 drivers with great results.
 They are available from Parts Express

 - Ear Cushions: Bose QuietComfort QC15 QC2 replacements, available from Amazon or Ebay

 - Cable: Sol Republic Master Tracks HD V8 V10 V12 X3 replacements work well.
 Get them from Amazon or Ebay

 - Audio Jacks: 2 x 2.5mm audio jacks, such as these ones on Ebay